Ready to enter the AAAS Kavli Science Journalism Awards? SUBMIT YOUR ENTRY

 A. Depending on the circulation of your newspaper, you would submit under “Large Newspaper” (circulation of 150,000 or more) or “Small Newspaper” (circulation of less than 150,000).

-Q. As editor of a magazine, my name is not always given as a byline on articles.
+Q. My name is not given as a byline on articles for my magazine.
 Is this a problem for entry?

 Q. Do you accept print pieces with joint bylines?